-The mineral salts present in crushed rock salt, once spread, are then mixed up by lorry, bus, van and car tyres thereby creating a saline solution.
+The mineral salts present in crushed rock salt, once spread, are then mixed up by passing lorry, bus, van and car tyres thereby creating a saline solution.
 This melts any ice present which then cleanly washes away into nearby storm drains, leaving the roads clear.
 Old –fashioned grit often left behind a sticky residue, potentially creating somewhat slippery driving conditions and blocking the drains – not what you want!

 It is important to note that at temperatures below minus 4C Salt starts losing its effectiveness, and it becomes mostly ineffective below minus 10C.